yr5913/SpringSecurityWithJwtV9/README.md

 V3(deprecated)  -- "Using In memory data manager, check the SecurityConfig.java for more details "

-V4(deprecated) -- "Using JDBC data manager by creating tables according to spring schema, check the SecurityConfig.java and resources/sql/schema_data.sql for more details "
+V3-2(deprecated) -- "Using JDBC data manager by creating tables according to spring schema, check the SecurityConfig.java and resources/sql/schema_data.sql for more details "

-V5(current) -- "Using custom data manager by creating custom tables, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "
+V3-3(current) -- "Using custom data manager by creating custom tables, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "

+V4(current) -- "Using custom data manager by creating custom tables and also added Bcryptpassword encoder for hashing passwords before storing them to database, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "

 ## API Endpoints